California HFC Regulation May Include GWP Limits

 Amending the California SNAP Regulation

 To give you some brief background, in 2018, CARB adopted a new HFC regulation with HFC prohibitions in certain end-uses, including retail food refrigeration, cold storage warehouses, vending machines, residential refrigeration appliances, and chillers.
+These were adopted to achieve environmental sustainability and decrease companies’ environmental footprints.

 More specifically, California’s initial HFC regulation was adopted in March 2018, which incorporated specific requirements of the partially vacated U.S. EPA HFC prohibitions in certain stationary refrigeration equipment.